-All Calgary homeowners know the importance of maximizing your outside time.
+All Calgary homeowners know the importance of maximising your outside time.
 The window to enjoy your garden in the city is limited by the longer winter months, but it can also be hampered by the strong sun and winds that come with the warmer weather.
 With this in mind, investing in some sort of cover for your patio is an essential home improvement project, as you not only get shade all summer long, but it also helps you to create defined spaces outdoors.
 This is great if you have a large patio area, but also you can benefit from a patio cover design with a smaller patio to help make a transitional space from your home to your garden.

 What Is A Hybrid Patio Cover?

 When it comes to patio cover, it can feel like you have two main options.
-The first is the more traditional solid patio cover, made from either aluminum or acrylic.
+The first is the more traditional solid patio cover, made from either aluminium or acrylic.
 This gives you full protection from the sun, wind and occasional rainstorm, but can be heavy and not particularly beautiful.
 The other is a pergola design where you get the beauty of a lattice above your head and a strong post and beam structure to support it, but you’ll still have gaps for the sun to break through.
 A better option all round is to talk with Desert Sun Patios about our hybrid patio covers.
 These are custom made designs that provide sections of latticed cover and solid cover to create unique spaces on your patio.

 Hybrid Patio Cover Designs